achen27/-MKS22X-FinalProject/README.md

         Downloaded all candy images into folder.

 Together:
-        Brainstormed ideas on new animations, pictures and future features.
+        Brainstormed ideas on new animations, pictures and future features. 🤯

 ### Date: 06/01/19
 Kevin:
         Fixed full scale animation.
-It works like netlogo turtles.
-        Fixed Bug errors.
+It works like netlogo turtles. 🐢 Fixed Bug errors. 🐛

 Together:
-        Decided on the theme of the game we were going to make.
+        Decided on the theme of the game we were going to make. 🤯

-Details for May 31 and June 1st.
-We kinda hit a wall.
+Details for May 31 and June 1st: We kinda hit a wall.
 We implemented the majority of the base game.
 We talked about which theme we should take up.
 We also talked about which features we will implement in the next few days.
 We decided to work on special candy, fall animation, design, fonts, shuffle, restart and sound for now.
 More features after Wendesday.

 ### Date: 06/02/19
 Amanda:
         Fixed fall animation.
         Rewrote and combined repititive method.
-        Fixed highlight,swap, and pop animation.
+        Fixed highlight, swap, and pop animation.
         Replaced all orbs with pictures of candy and adjusted code to fit change.

 Kevin:
+       Worked on a cloner method to fix fall.
+       Began working on special candies.

+Details:
+       Fall animation was kinda cluncky.
+It was too slow, so we made it faster.
+We also combined some functions that we deemed unessary.
+We fixed the highlight animation.
+The highlight animation was very consistent before this change.
+We also fixed the pop animation.
+The puff clouds disappeared too fast.
+We also created a cloner method becuase the old method only worked with normal candy.
+We also started using pictures.
+These picutres were imported from candy crush.
+The speical Candy was a black circle before this change.

 ### Date: 06/03/19
 Amanda: